AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 #### Create an adaptive form for Adobe Sign {#create-an-adaptive-form-for-adobe-sign}

-Perform the following steps to create a sign-enabled adaptive form:
+To create a sign-enabled adaptive form:

 1. Navigate to **[!UICONTROL Adobe Experience Manager]** > **[!UICONTROL Forms]** > **[!UICONTROL Forms & Documents]**.
 1. Tap **[!UICONTROL Create]** and select **[!UICONTROL Adaptive Form]**.
-A list of templates appear.
+A list of templates appears.
 Select a template and tap **[!UICONTROL Next]**.
 1. In the **[!UICONTROL Basic]** tab:

     1. Specify the **Name** and **Title** for the adaptive form.

     1. Select the [configuration container](adobe-sign-integration-adaptive-forms.md#configure-adobe-sign-with-aem-forms) created while [integrating Adobe Sign with AEM Forms](adobe-sign-integration-adaptive-forms.md).

-      The configuration container contains the Adobe Sign cloud services configured for your environment.
+      The configuration container contains the Adobe Sign Cloud Services configured for your environment.
 These services are available for selection in adaptive form editor.

     <!--   >[!NOTE]
        >